 - Select the databases that you want to restore, and then click Restore.

 - Specify how you want to restore the data:

-- Destination host: Select a location to restore data on the destination server.
+- Destination host: To restore data on the destination server, select a location.

-- Source DB: For each source database that you have selected to restore, select a destination database.
+- Source DB: For each source database that you select to restore, select a destination database.